 “Okay, think of this.
 Word gets out that if you charge Christian Grey too much, he’ll pay another company more money just to spite you.
-You will have failing companies teaming up against you all over the world.”
+You’ll have failing companies teaming up against you all over the world.”
 I rub my chin.

 “Actually, it might be a better deal anyway and this is how we’re going to sell it if we can get it.
-With a factory in the states and a factory overseas, we are satisfying all of our manufacturing needs for steel without the import/export problems.
+With a factory in the states and a factory overseas, we’re satisfying all of our manufacturing needs for steel without the import/export problems.
 You can probably work the price down a bit since we would have to retrofit the factories for our specific needs.
-Russia may not be that easy a fix, buy River Rouge will because they know we are looking at Indiana.
+Russia may not be that easy a fix, but River Rouge will because they know we’re looking at Indiana.
 See how far you can bring them down based on that information.
 If we play our cards right, we just might get all three.”
 Ros pauses.

 “That’s why you’re the boss,” she says.
 “I was so focused on the Felden deal that I never even thought of that.
 I’ll get right on it.”

-“Good deal,” I say before hanging up the phone.
+“Good deal,” I say before ending the call.
 I’m looking over the numbers for Felden again when Jason comes into my office, a look of urgency marring his face.
 “What’s wrong?”
 I ask immediately.

 “Did someone die?”
 I ask grabbing my suit jacket from the back of my chair.

 “I don’t know, sir.”

 “Is Allen still upstairs?”
 I ask.

 “Yes, sir.
 Do you want me to call him?”